Which F1 Grand Prix has the cheapest tickets for 2026? Ranked from least to most expensive

 When you factor those in, the cheapest race turns out to be the Hungarian Grand Prix in Budapest.

-According to Skyscanner, the flights to Budapest in early August start at around £155 per person – although we've found a flight on Expedia for £127 that leaves a few days before.
+According to Skyscanner, the flights to Budapest in July start at around £137 per person.

 Then there's hotels costs; if you plan on staying the whole weekend you can find hotels for as little as £84 total, meaning your total for tickets, plus flights, plus hotels – plus the fact that Budapest is widely considered an affordable city to visit – will amount to just over £400.

-Tickets to all Grands Prix in the 2025 calendar can be found at official sites like F1 Tickets and Motorsport Tickets.
+Tickets to all Grands Prix can be found at official sites like F1 Tickets and Motorsport Tickets, although not all 2026 races are on sale yet.

-For the races that are short on availability – including Silverstone – we'd recommend heading over to hospitality sites like Seat Unique and P1 Travel.
+For the races that sell out quickly – including Silverstone – we'd recommend heading over to hospitality sites like Seat Unique and P1 Travel.
 These give you more a premium experience for the race with perks including complimentary food and drink and seats above the team garages and pit lanes.
 However, it goes without saying these seats are far more expensive.

 - Shop F1 Grand Prix hospitality tickets at Seat Unique